 R is also for registrar.
 When you need an advocate, or someone to help you navigate a system you’ve never encountered before, your college registrar’s office is the place to go.

 S is for the Student Health & Wellness Portal.
-Your most important task on this journey is taking care of yourself.
+Your most important task is taking care of yourself.

 “If there’s a bursary, scholarship, or grant that’s available, it never hurts to apply since you could be among the few candidates who would be considered for that item,” said Johnny Tong, Instructional Support Assistant with the Department of Economics.

 U is for Union.
 By joining the University of Toronto you are now a part of the University of Toronto Student Union that runs the Food Bank and other essential services.
 You are also part of the Arts and Sciences Student Union that deals with academic matters.
-There is also the Economics Student Association.
 The student unions, and your college’s student government, advocate for student rights and interests at every level of the university hierarchy.

 V is for the Varsity.
 The media outlet has been sharing student news written from student perspectives since 1880.